 It may be easier than you think!
 A lot of the time when people feel they’re struggling to sing well in their head voice, the real problem is psychological.
 Because the head voice is the register we use to sing higher notes, it’s often accompanied by a fear of singing too high, or reluctance to really give it a go in case we don’t sound perfect.
 Don’t overthink the process – it’s not as complicated as you may believe!

-Second, make sure you are taking full, deep breaths.
+Second, make sure you are taking full, deep breaths and using your diaphragm to support your sound.
 You need to have enough air leaving your mouth to support the note and give it a rich, full tone (as opposed to an airy, breathy tone).

 In classes at WAPS you might see singers raising their eyebrows sometimes – we think this helps us too!
 We also make sure we raise our soft palate – the back of the roof of our mouth.
 If you aren’t sure where this is our how to lift it, do a big yawn – do you feel the soft palate lift up right at the start of your yawn?
 This is a great movement to think about when preparing yourself to sing high notes in your head voice.

 What if I can’t do it?

 Keep practising!
 If you feel your voice or throat restricting and are finding it difficult to reach, try talking in your baby voice again to ‘loosen up’ and relax.
 A tighter, tense throat will never help you sing with confidence in your head voice – in fact it may result in damage and pain!
 Always take it easy and never push yourself too hard.
 Warm ups should always progress chromatically or at least gradually, rather than jumping up too high right away.

 Ensure you are comfortable and have good posture.
 You should be able to give it 100% so make sure you have time to yourself where you won’t feel like you’re disturbing anyone.